avish2206/Image-Search-Ranking-Regression/README.md

 education	1.0	0.9702476627505279
 ```

-You should be able to use the included `evaluate_predictions.py` script to print the metric result for your output.
-For example:
+The `evaluate_predictions.py` script can then be run on the predictions file to produce the normalized discounted cumulative gain:
 ```bash
 python3 evaluate_predictions.py output.tsv
 ```